HNN Forecast: Improvements on the way; more stable

-An unsettled weather pattern will persist across the island chain through Tuesday, with locally heavy rainfall and thunderstorms possible statewide.
-The airmass will stabilize by Wednesday, but a showery wet trade wind pattern is expected to hold through the weekend.
-Breezy to windy conditions are expected Thursday through Saturday.
+The air mass will stabilize starting today with trade winds building back in but showers riding in over the winds.
+Trades will strengthen and become windy Thursday through the weekend.
+The upper low will move northeast of the state and will be replaced by more stable zonal flow aloft.

+Trade winds will also strengthen as the surface trough weakens and a new surface high builds in north of the area.
+Winds will focus incoming clouds and showers over windward and mauka areas.
+Trade winds will become strong by Thursday into the weekend as the surface high moves northeast of Hawaii and strengthens.

-Surf along all shores will remain below High Surf Advisory (HSA) levels through Tuesday, but a new long-period NW swell arriving Wednesday will require a HSA for exposed shores of most islands through Thursday.
-Surf could approach the 25 foot threshold for a High Surf Warning.
-Another NW swell arriving this weekend may also require an HSA.
-In the meantime, a new NW swell will likely peak tonight and lower Tuesday, with peak surf heights remaining below advisory levels.
+A long-period northwest swell arriving Wednesday afternoon will require a high surf advisory for exposed shores of most islands through Thursday.
+Surf could approach the 25-foot threshold for High Surf Warning along north facing shores.
+Another northwest swell arriving this weekend may also require an HSA.

 Have a wonderful weekend filled with aloha.